papanito/packer-vagrant/unattended/windows/README.md

 ## windowsPE
 https://msdn.microsoft.com/en-us/windows/hardware/commercialize/manufacture/desktop/windowspe

-This pass is triggered when booting the Windows Setup media (.iso) .
-As we don't use a [https://msdn.microsoft.com/en-us/windows/hardware/commercialize/manufacture/desktop/winpe-intro](Windows PE) we do not need Windows PE options but only Windows Setup options.
+This pass is triggered when booting the Windows Setup media (.iso).
+As we don't use a [Windows PE](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/manufacture/desktop/winpe-intro) we do not need Windows PE options but only Windows Setup options.
 So this is what we do:
 ### Partition and format a hard disk.
 Reference: https://msdn.microsoft.com/en-us/windows/hardware/commercialize/customize/desktop/unattend/microsoft-windows-setup-diskconfiguration